smart-edge-open/specs/architecture.md

 ![OpenNESS Multi-access support](arch-images/openness_multiaccess.png)

 ## On-Premise Edge Compute
 OpenNESS solution support On-Premise Edge compute deployment.
 This is deployment is applicable in a Enterprise Edge compute deployment scenario.
 Enterprise customers typically have pre-existing IT infrastructure that hosts all the enterprise application and is managed by a existing NFV infrastructure.
-In such deployments OpenNESS Controller Community edition provides a mechanism to directly manage the virtualization infrastructure (using Libvirt/Docker containers) on the Edge node instead of creating a requirement of Kubernetes or Openstack.
+In such deployments OpenNESS Controller Community edition provides a mechanism to directly manage the virtualization infrastructure (using Libvirt/Docker containers) on the Edge node.
+This means that OpenNESS does not add a dependency for deploying and managing Edge compute nodes with Kubernetes or Openstack.
 This type of deployment is also typical when Edge compute solution vendor wants to host the Edge compute controller in the cloud and have multiple Edge compute nodes in individual customer premise spanning across different enterprises.

-OpenNESS support both Native and Local break out application for this deployment model.
+OpenNESS supports both Native and Local break out application for this deployment model.

 ![On-Premise Edge compute](arch-images/openness_onprem.png)

 ## Network Edge compute
 OpenNESS solution support Network Edge compute deployment.
 This is deployment is applicable in a Central office Edge Compute deployments and telco-operator Edge Compute deployment scenario where the operator controls the entire RAN, Edge and Core network infrastructure.
-In such deployments OpenNESS Controller Community edition provides a mechanism to call the industry standard API to the NFVi manager like Kubernetes to manage the applications on the the Edge node.
+In such deployments, OpenNESS Controller CE provides an API integration with Kubernetes, which is an industry standard NFV infrastructure Manager (for cloud native), to manage the manage the deployment of applications on the Edge Node.
 The Kubernetes master is assumed to be part of the existing infrastructure and Edge node is added to the Kubernetes cluster.

-OpenNESS support both Native and Local break out application for this deployment model.
+OpenNESS supports both Native and Local break out application for this deployment model.

 ![Network Edge compute](arch-images/openness_networkedge.png)